VictorCMiraldo/ghc-14987-repro-pipeline/README.md

 # Differences between reproducibles

+  The files under `Example` illustrate the addition of information from each reproducible to the next.
+In summary:

+  - **from 1 to 2:** added pattern synonyms for `Nat` and their singletons.
+  - **from 2 to 3:** added pattern synonyms for injections into `NS`.
+  - **from 3 to 4:** added type signatures to the pattern synonyms for `NS` injections.

 ## Processed/Minimal1

   -  Analogous to the example attached in [our trac ticket](https://ghc.haskell.org/trac/ghc/ticket/14987).
 It is a little messier since it was generated